+- July 1, 2024;

-- January 1, 2020; - the first day of the month following your date of employment; or - the date you first are Actively at Work in an Eligible Class.
+- your first day of employment; or

+- the date you first are Actively at Work in an Eligible Class.

 You are also eligible for Employee Dental Insurance during any Enrollment Period or as a result of a Family Status Change, provided you are Actively at Work and in an Eligible Class.